 Full printed notes will be produced for the course and these will be the primary resource.
-M. Nathanson's two books Additive Number Theory cover much of the material in the course.
-T. Tao and V. Vu Additive Combinatorics is also useful.
+A number of the topics are very recent and not covered in any textbook.
+The book Graph theory and Additive Combinatorics: exploring structure and randomness by Yufei Zhao is a good resource for the course.
+The much older book T. Tao and V. Vu Additive Combinatorics is also useful.